DrTimothyAldenDavis/SuiteSparse/README.md

                 algorithm design collaboration: Iain Duff

 Some codes optionally use METIS 5.1.0.
-This package is located in SuiteSparse in the metis-5.1.0 directory.
+This package is located in SuiteSparse in the SuiteSparse_metis directory.
 Its use is optional, so you can remove it before compiling SuiteSparse, if you desire.
 The use of METIS will improve the ordering quality.
-METIS has been slightly modified for use in SuiteSparse; see the metis-5.1.0/README.txt file for details.
-SuiteSparse can use the unmodified METIS 5.1.0, however.
-To use your own copy of METIS, or a pre-installed copy of METIS use 'make MY_METIS_LIB=-lmymetis' or 'make MY_METIS_LIB=/my/stuff/metis-5.1.0/whereeveritis/libmetis.so
+METIS has been slightly modified for use in SuiteSparse; see the SuiteSparse_metis/README.txt file for details.
-      MY_METIS_INC=/my/stuff/metis-5.1.0/include'.
-If you want to use METIS in MATLAB, however, you MUST use the version provided here, in SuiteSparse/metis-5.1.0.
-The MATLAB interface to METIS required some small changes in METIS itself to get it to work.
-The original METIS 5.1.0 will segfault MATLAB.

 Refer to each package for license, copyright, and author information.
 All codes are authored or co-authored by Timothy A. Davis.